zerokizo/splatoonsweps/README.md

     * Aim down sight
     * And so on...

-# Important thing - read before you're testing
+# Important thing - read before testing
 ***
 **I don't intend to let you enjoy the new SWEPs.
 Actually I want you to test it to help me fix bugs.**
 **So, I think something like "The addon isn't working for me" isn't worth reading.**